 As a quick recap, I let my dad in on this surprise, my stepmom had no clue on what was going on.
 He took her out of town for two days; this allowed me the time to completely upgrade their space.
 Even though my dad knew what was happening he had no idea what he was coming home to.

 As they were taking it in; I remind them that they need to put their things back.
 To me, that’s a good trade-off plus they can thoroughly go through their stuff and hopefully get rid of things that do not belong in a closet or just not being used.

-Unfortunately, I do not have pictures of what the closet looks like yet, it’s been a few weeks.
-I know there has been a few concern, whether this was a better setup than the previous, to me, not a question.
+Unfortunately, I do not have pictures of what the closet looks like yet, and it’s been a few weeks.
+I know there has been a few concerns, whether this was a better setup than the previous set up, and to me, not a question.
 After measuring the previous shelf space, I then measured the new system.
-There was a loss of 27inche of usable hanging space.
-In results of that, there is now one and a half wall of adjustable vertical storage including 4 drawers.
-Lots of space to put their things neatly.
+There was a loss of 27inches of usable hanging space.
+In result of that, there is now one and a half wall of adjustable vertical storage including 4 drawers.
+Lots of space to put their things away neatly.

 I was quite pleased with what was done in two days.
 I really hope they get it together so I can help them turn that place around.
 If you guys have any questions on this project let me know.